WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 Open the Add block menu and select and place a new template part.
 The block will have the default name "Untitled Template Part".

-Open the advanced section of the block settings sidebar and make the following changes:
+Open the **Advanced** section of the block settings sidebar and make the following changes:
 Change the title and area to Header, and the HTML element to `<header>`.

 Add a site title block to the header template part, and a paragraph to the footer.